 Portland Mayor Dorothy McCullough Lee speaking at Obon.
 Playing the taiko drum is Henry Matsunaga, ca. 1948-1954.
 Obon is an annual event hosted by the Oregon Buddhist Church (now known as Oregon Buddhist Temple) and attended by the wider Nikkei community.
 “Obon Festival- Mayoral speech” (ddr-one-1-254), Densho, the Mitsuoka Family Collection.
 (Source: Japanese American Museum of Oregon/ Densho Digital Repository.)

 May is Asian and Pacific Islander Heritage Month, designated to honor and pay tribute to the generations of Asian and Pacific Islander people who have enriched America’s history and are instrumental in its future success.
-This month’s newsletter highlights the histories and contributions of the different communities and myriad cultural experiences of Asian and Pacific Islander populations in Oregon.
+This blog post highlights the histories and contributions of the different communities and myriad cultural experiences of Asian and Pacific Islander populations in Oregon.

 The Various Legacies of AAPI Communities in Oregon

 There is a long and interwoven history of Asian and Pacific Islander (AAPI) people in Oregon and many organizations focused on preserving the cultures and telling the stories of these communities here.
 The Japanese American Museum of Oregon (JAMO) in Portland, recently re-named and relocated to the Naito Center, is one such organization.
 In recent news, the National Trust for Historic Preservation awarded $25,000 to JAMO and the Architectural Heritage Center to help fund a collaborative project chronicling the history of Japanese Americans in Portland during the 20th century.